 What’s the difference between at fault states and no fault states?

-Every state has its own state laws regarding car accidents, and each state handles them slightly differently.
-Probably the biggest difference is between “at fault states” and “no fault states.”
-This determines how liability is handled in a car accident and how insurance policies work:
+Every state has its own state laws regarding car accidents, but each fits into one of two camps: the “at fault states” or “no fault states.”
+These categories determine how liability is handled in a car accident and how insurance policies work:

 - In at fault states, the driver who caused the accident is liable for the cost of the accident, and their insurance will pay for it—for everyone involved.

 - In no fault states, each driver’s insurance pays for their own costs, including the costs to passengers in their car.
 It doesn’t matter who caused the accident.

 Georgia, like most states in the US, is an at-fault state for car accidents.
 At-fault states tend to have lower car insurance costs and fewer insurance scams because drivers are incentivized to prioritize safety on the roads.
 However, car insurance claims in Georgia can be complex because you have to prove exactly what happened.